Tehillah05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a script that creates a new global variable named BEST with the value of School
+This is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line